djcloudking/aws-projects/Beginner Projects/README.md

 # aws-skills-challenges
-This repo is a step by step guide of AWS labs:
+This repo is a step by step guide of AWS labs for beginners:

 1. Costing and Billing
 2. Storage (S3)